Blady-Com/gnoga/docs/user_guide.md

 ### The Gnoga directory structure

-At the Gnoga distribution root directory there are a number of ALL CAPS files that contain licensing information, the FAQ and build and installation information.
+At the Gnoga distribution root directory there are a number of files with names in ALL CAPS that contain licensing information, the FAQ, and build and installation information.

 The following is the layout of files in the Gnoga distribution:

 ```
 Root Dir
   |
-  |___ bin - gnoga_make, demo and tutorial executables
+  |___ bin - gnoga_make, demo, and tutorial executables
   |
   |___ css - CSS files used by demos
   |